How to initialize an array in Python

 print(f"Sentiment scores: {review_scores}")

-- For each review,
+- For each word,

 Using np.ndarray for basic image processing